PiedWeb/CMS/UPDATE.md

 ## Update to ...

-- Delete symlink in `config/packages`
+- Delete symlinks in `config/packages`

 - Update database